For organisations reliant on old or obsolete components, RoHS conversion enables them to achieve RoHS compliance.

 As well as regulatory compliance, the benefits of RoHS conversion include:

-• Cost savings: avoiding the need to re-engineer products or redesign circuit boards to replace old components with new, which may require recertification of the system
+• Cost savings: avoiding the need to re-engineer products or redesign circuit boards to replace old components with new, which may also require recertification of the system

 • Extended life for legacy systems: legacy systems can be kept operational longer by making the parts required for repair and maintenance viable for modern use.